rarkhipov/retentioneering-framework/docs/source/getting_started/data_preparation.rst

 Prepare data for analysis
 =========================

-Firstly, openning data in python is needed
+First of all, load the data in python using pandas

 .. code:: python

     import pandas as pd
     data = pd.read_csv('path_to_your_data.csv')

-You also can read data from other sources such as ``.xlsx`` (``pd.read_excel``), ``sql`` (``pd.read_sql``) and etc. Please, check the `pandas documentation <https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html>`__
+You also could read data from other sources such as ``.xlsx`` (``pd.read_excel``), ``sql`` (``pd.read_sql``) and etc. Please, check the `pandas documentation <https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html>`__